-Arrival time: All guests should arrive at our ticket window (41 Harbor Drive, Northeast Harbor ME 04662) 30 minutes prior to their trip’s scheduled departure time to collect tickets and provide any outstanding payment.
+All guests should arrive at our ticket window (26 Sea Street, Northeast Harbor ME 04662) 30 minutes prior to their trip’s scheduled departure time to collect tickets and provide any outstanding payment.

 Guests are encouraged to bring an extra layer or two of clothing as it tends to be cooler and breezier on the water.
 Food and beverages are not provided on the boat but may be brought aboard by guests (yes, alcohol is permitted).
 Hiking shoes are not necessary, but comfortable shoes are advised for casual walking.
 Items such as small strollers or carriers for infants and small children may be brought aboard as space allows.

 Small friendly lap dogs are allowed if they remain leashed.

 Where To Go On Arrival